rachelizhayes/5-card-draw/README.md

 ## How To Run
 NOTE: I started my project with initial boilerplate code from https://spring.io/guides/gs/rest-service/#initial
-1. Install Git if you do not already have it (instructions here: https://github.com/git-guides/install-git)
+1. Check whether git is installed (run `git --version`) on your machine and if not installed, install it following instructions here: https://github.com/git-guides/install-git)
-2. Clone this repo
+2. Clone this repo and cd into project folder “5-card-draw”
-3. Download java if you do not already have it  (instructions here: https://java.com/en/download/).
-You can check if you already have it installed by running `java -version` in your terminal
-4. Install HomeBrew (https://brew.sh) so that we can easily install Gradle (`brew install gradle`).
-If you already have Gradle you can skip this step; this project was built using Gradle 7.4.2
+3. Check whether Java JDK is installed (run `javac -version`) on your machine and if not installed, install it for your machine here: https://www.oracle.com/java/technologies/downloads/
-5. Since we are using Gradle, you can now run the application by using the `./gradlew bootRun` command
+4. Run the application by using the `./gradlew bootRun` command
-6. Download Postman (instructions here: https://www.postman.com/downloads/) and hit the following endpoint (or optionally make a call using curl if you prefer to not download Postman)
+5. Download Postman (instructions here: https://www.postman.com/downloads/) and hit the following endpoint (or optionally make a call using curl if you prefer to not download Postman)

 POST "http://localhost:8080/poker/evaluate" with a body of any number of hands you want (example below):